 The thickness of the blubber depends on the species and the environments they live in.

-There are some whale species that have blubber of just 1 inch thick, whereas other species have a layer of blubber that is as thick as 20 inches.
+Some whale species have blubber of just 1 inch thick, whereas other species have a layer of blubber that is as thick as 20 inches.

-The thickness of blubber plays a more significant role in determining the climate that a marine animal or mammal can live.
-The species of whales found in the colder regions will generally have thicker blubber than species that are found in warmer climates.
+The thickness of the blubber plays a more significant role in determining the climate that a marine animal or mammal can live.
+The species of whales found in the colder regions will generally have thicker blubber than species found in warmer climates.

 Does Blubber Contain Lipids?

-The blubber contains lipids, which are molecules that function to store energy and act as components of cells.
+The blubber contains lipids, which function to store energy and act as components of cells.

 Lipid concentrations in the blubber are important.
 Lipid concentration plays a crucial role in regulating the temperatures of marine animals.

 The higher the lipid concentration in the blubber, the more efficient it is at regulating body heat.